 Keep us in mind when you shop online.
 When you use our A-Fib.com portal link, your Amazon purchases generate a small commission (at no extra cost to you) which we apply to the maintenance costs of A-Fib.com.
 Bookmark it.
 Use it every time.

 This category of consumer monitors has been growing of late with some models having only limited track records.
 Going beyond just monitoring your heart rate, these units capture data and display it as an ECG (EKG) in real time.

-With prices ranging from $99 to $300, you need to consider size (portability) and ease of use compared to price.
+With prices ranging from $99 to $300 (and up), you need to consider size (portability) and ease of use compared to price.
 Again, I’ve selected a few handheld ECG monitors from the plethora of choices.

 Kardia Heart Monitor by AliveCor

 L-R: Kardia attached to back of smartphone, Kardia unit and ECG tracing on cell app.